 ISU-wide: Academic Records, GPA, Statement of Purpose, Letters of Recommendation

 Application Deadlines: January 10 for Fall enrollment (this includes current ISU student applicants).
 The Rural Sociology program no longer admits students during Spring term.
-For applicants seeking admission for Fall 2021, the department is temporarily waiving the GRE requirement.
+The GRE requirement is waived for Fall 2022 admission.

 Program Requires GRE: No